esteinig/sccion/README.md

 ## Overview

-`SCCion` is a genotyping toolkit for *Staphylococcus aureus* sequence data.
-It provides two common analysis methods:
+`SCCion` is a genotyping toolkit for *Staphylococcus aureus* sequence reads and assemblies.
+It wraps multiple disjointed genotyping schemes and provides two common analysis methods:

 1. fast whole genome typing from assemblies similar to [`Kleborate`](https://github.com/katholt/Kleborate)
 2. distributed read-to-assembly and genotyping pipeline in [`Nextflow`](https://nextflow.io/)